ris3abh/DSCI521Covid-19DashBoard/README.md

 - intubed: whether the patient was connected to the ventilator.
 - icu: Indicates whether the patient had been admitted to an Intensive Care Unit.
 - date died: If the patient died indicate the date of death, and 9999-99-99 otherwise.

+## 2. 'Official time-series dataset(Mexico)' was provided by the mexican government about the daily cases of Covid-19 in the country.
+The 4 CSV files contain data about Suspected cases, Confirmed cases, Death cases and Negative Cases in a time series format for all the cities in mexico.

 ## Inspriation: